-Most frequently issued orders according to Ministry of Labour health and safety inspections
+Most frequently issued orders according to Ministry health and safety inspections

 Constrained by limits to financial and human resources, small business owners are accustomed to working with a shoestring budget.
-When it comes to health and safety, according to a recent Ministry of Labour report, the most frequently issued orders at small business inspections were for employer failings to: (1) post the Occupational Health and Safety Act in the workplace; (2) take reasonable precautions to protect worker health and safety; and (3) prepare a health and safety policy and maintain a program to implement that policy.
+When it comes to health and safety, according to a Ministry of Labour, Training and Skills Development (MLTSD) report, the most frequently issued orders at small business inspections were for employer failings to: (1) post the Occupational Health and Safety Act in the workplace; (2) take reasonable precautions to protect worker health and safety; and (3) prepare a health and safety policy and maintain a program to implement that policy.

 According to Statistics Canada, small businesses in Ontario – defined as less than 100 employees – make up an astounding 98 per cent of all Ontario businesses, and are responsible for employing 2.9 million workers – that’s almost 75 per cent of the 4.3 million workers in the province.
 But small businesses don’t have access to the same kinds of resources as larger organizations, so knowledge of health and safety requirements can vary greatly across industrial sectors and geographic regions.

 “Limited number of personnel and finances present a major challenge for small businesses regarding occupational health and safety [OHS], and as such, a general lack of awareness regarding legal requirements and sources for information and training persists,” says Josh Tinkler-Josephi, Policy and Communications Coordinator at the Thunder Bay Chamber of Commerce.